renovatio0424/philips-hue-library/README.md

 ======
 1. connect bridge
 2. get list of lights
-3. get status of lights
-4. turn on or off the lights
+3. turn on or off the lights
-5. change hue & color of lights
+4. change hue & color of lights

 License
 =======